-Class and subject teachers, supported by the SENCO and Senior Leadership Team, will make regular assessments of the progress for all pupils who have SEND and identify appropriate actions, particularly for those making less than expected progress, given their age and prior attainment.
+Class and subject teachers, supported by the SENCO and Senior Leadership Team, will make regular assessments of the progress and attainment for all pupils who have SEND and identify appropriate actions, particularly for those making less than expected progress, given their age and prior attainment.

 Schools will ensure that a Graduated Approach as set out in paragraphs 6.44-6.56 of the Code of Practice is in place for all young people on 'SEN Support'.
+Schools will make use of the CAST SEND Pathway and Identification Checklist to support the identification and provision for children with SEND.